Maleah Davis' dad attacks suspect in daughter's death during court hearing

 Vence is in jail, facing a charge of tampering with evidence, namely a corpse.

-Vence was once engaged to Birttaney Bowens, the mother of Maleah.
+Vence was once engaged to Birttany Bowens, the mother of Maleah.

 Maleah was reported missing on May 4 by Vence, who was her primary caretaker while Bowens was out of town for a funeral.